joshgoebel/keyszer/README.md

 Event: time 1655723568.594844, -------------- SYN_REPORT ------------
 ```

-Above I've just pressed "clear" on my numpad and see `code 69 (KEY_NUMLOCK)` in the ouput.
+Above I've just pressed "clear" on my numpad and see `code 69 (KEY_NUMLOCK)` in the output.
 For Keyszer this would translate to `Key.NUMLOCK`.
 You can also browse the [full list of key names](https://github.com/joshgoebel/keyszer/blob/main/src/keyszer/models/key.py) in the source.

 #### Finding an Application's `WM_CLASS`  and `WM_NAME` using `xprop`